minio/docs/source/reference/minio-server/settings/core.rst

          *Optional*

-         Enable parallel workers by specifying the maximum number of processes to use when performing the batch application job.
+         Specifying the maximum number of parallel processes to use when performing the batch application job.

    .. tab-item:: Configuration Setting

-      This setting does not have a configuration variable setting.
-      Use the Environment Variable instead.
+      .. include:: /includes/common-mc-admin-config.rst
+         :start-after: start-minio-settings-no-config-option
+         :end-before: end-minio-settings-no-config-option

 Data Compression
 ----------------